 "How can we venture to speak of the laws of chance?
 Is not chance the antithesis of all law?"
 It is thus that Bertrand expresses himself at the beginning of his "Calculus of Probabilities."
 Probability is the opposite of certainty; it is thus what we are ignorant of, and consequently it would seem to be what we cannot calculate.
 There is here at least an apparent contradiction, and one on which much has already been written To begin with, what is chance?
 The ancients distinguished between the phenomena which seemed to obey harmonious laws, established once for all, and those that they attributed to chance, which were those that could not be predicted because they were not subject to any law.
 In each domain the precise laws did not decide everything, they only marked the limits within which chance was allowed to move.
 In this conception, the word chance had a precise, objective meaning ; what was chance for one was also chance for the other and even for the gods.
 But this conception is not ours.
 We have become complete determinists, and even those who wish to reserve the right of human free will at least allow determinism to reign undisputed in the inorganic world.
 Every phenomenon, however trifling it be, has a cause, and a mind infinitely powerful and infinitely well-informed concerning the laws of nature could have foreseen it from the beginning of the ages.
 If a being with such a mind existed, we could play no game of chance with him, we should always lose.
 For him, in fact, the word chance would have no meaning, or rather there would be no such thing as chance.
 That there is for us is only on account of our frailty and our ignorance.
 And even without going beyond our frail humanity, what is chance for the ignorant is no longer chance for the learned.
 Chance is only the measure of our ignorance.
 Fortuitous phenomena are, by definition, those whose laws we are ignorant of...Despite this powerful renunciation of chance, when he turned to the question of how new ideas and theories are generated by mathematicians and scientists, Poincaré found a possible place for chance.
 In chapter 3 of Science and Method on Mathematical Discovery he says

 It is certain that the combinations which present themselves to the mind in a kind of sudden illumination after a somewhat prolonged period of unconscious work are generally useful and fruitful combinations, which appear to be the result of a preliminary sifting.
 Does it follow from this that the subliminal ego, having divined by a delicate intuition that these combinations could be useful, has formed none but these, or has it formed a great many others which were devoid of interest, and remained unconscious?
 Under this second aspect, all the combinations are formed as a result of the automatic action of the subliminal ego, but those only which are interesting find their way into the field of consciousness.
 This, too, is most mysterious.At the end of the nineteenth and in the early years of the twentieth century, we have seen that opposition to chance was near universal among philosopher, physicists, and mathematicians.
 This was true for How can we explain the fact that, of the thousand products of our unconscious activity, some are invited to cross the threshold, while others remain outside?
 Is it mere chance that gives them this privilege?
 Evidently not...
 What follows, then?
 Of the very large number of combinations which the subliminal ego blindly forms almost all are without interest and without utility.
 But, for that very reason, they are without action on the aesthetic sensibility; the consciousness will never know them.
 A few only are harmonious, and consequently at once useful and beautiful, and they will be capable of affecting the geometrician's special sensibility I have been speaking of; which, once aroused, will direct our attention upon them, and will thus give them the opportunity of becoming conscious...
 In the subliminal ego, on the contrary, there reigns what I would call liberty, if one could give this name to the mere absence of discipline and to disorder born of chance.
 Only, this very disorder permits of unexpected couplings.
 Max Planck, the first scientist who was to hypothesize discontinuity and discreteness in the physical world.
-In 1900, Planck assumed that energy could be "quantized," not that he believed that it really was, but that this radical assumption could explain the distribution of radiation among different colors.
+In 1900, Planck assumed that energy could be "quantized," not that he believed that it really was, but that this radical hypothesis could explain the distribution of radiation among different colors.
 Planck's radical assumption quickly led to the quantum theory we have today.
 Just five years after Planck, Albert Einstein took Planck's idea and found that light quanta - discrete discontinuous particles - must exist even as continuous light waves also exist.
-This would lead Einstein to show that ontological chance exists in the universe, a consequence he could never accept because of deep religious beliefs, as we shall see.
-To close our look at the history of probability and chance, let us record Planck's and Einstein's personal views, before we turn to the work in statistical mechanics and quantum mechanics that led to our statistical quantum theory.
+This would lead Einstein to show that ontological chance exists in the universe, a consequence he could never accept because of his deep beliefs in natural laws, as we shall see.
 Planck said:

 The Rise of Statistical Thinking, 1820-1900, by Theodore Porter, (Princeton, 1986) p.219-247, tells how Charles Sanders Peirce embraces chance as "Tychism."
 Porter also provides a summary of the influences of Renouvier, Fouillee, and Joseph Delbouef on Peirce.